alexengrig/metter/README.md

 ### Using

-Add `@GetterSupplier` for to generate getters and/or `@SetterSupplier` for to generate setters to your class:
+Add to your class `@GetterSupplier` for to generate getters and/or `@SetterSupplier` for to generate setters:

 ```java
 import dev.alexengrig.metter.annotation.GetterSupplier;